Callisia graminea

-Callisia graminea, called the grassleaf roseling, is a plant species native to the southeastern United States.
-It has been reported from Florida, Georgia, North and South Carolina, Virginia and Maryland.
+Callisia graminea, called the grassleaf roseling, is a plant species native from the southeastern United States to the lower Eastern Seaboard.
+It has been reported in Florida, Georgia, North and South Carolina, Virginia and Maryland.
 It grows on sandy soil in thickets, pine barrens, and disturbed sites.

 Callisia graminea is an erect to trailing perennial herb growing in clumps.
 Leaves are narrow and linear, up to 17 mm (0.7 inches) long, with a basal sheath wrapping around the stem.
 Flowers are pink to rose-colored.